sarugaku/vistir/README.rst

 .. note::

-   The backports should be imported via :mod:`~vistir.compat` which will provide the native versions of the backported items if possible.
+   The backports should be imported via ``vistir.compat`` which will provide the native versions of the backported items if possible.